hydro-informatics/hydro-informatics.github.io/_sources/numerics/openfoam/of-tutorial-multiphase-mesh.md

 Background mesh indicating the order in which the vertices are written in the block-meshDict file.
 ```

-* Ordered list of vertex labels and mesh size
+* an ordered list of vertex labels and mesh size

 ```
     blocks